 - For the Icing:

-- Knead the dough for about 5 minutes.
+Knead the dough for about 8 to 10 minutes.

-- Bake at 350 F for about 45 minutes or until done.
-Remove from oven and allow to cool to warm.
+Bake at 350 F for about 20 to 30 minutes until golden brown.
+Look for an internal temperature of about 190 F or slightly higher.
+Remove the rolls from oven and allow to cool.

 - Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kills the yeast and prevents bread dough from rising.